corerd/GmailPythonAPI/README.md

 https://console.cloud.google.com/iam-admin/iam).

 The script exports the following functions:
-- `GetAccessToken` to obtain an access token from Google Authorization Server;
+- `GetAuthTokens` to obtain OAuth 2.0 tokens from Google Authorization Server;
 - `gmSend` to send an unicode email message from the user's account with optional attachment.